agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 These protocol-layer primitives are then surfaced during **discovery and engagement** via a standards-based **agentic trust ontology** (queryable knowledge base + structured metadata + verifiable endpoint bindings).

-My reference implementation already delivers this today through an **on-chain Agent Trust Graph (ERC-8004)** that records every validation, delegation, and feedback event as signed, immutable, queryable history.
+The reference implementation delivers this through an **on-chain Agent Trust Graph** that records every validation, delegation, and feedback event as signed, immutable, queryable history.

 ---